Plasma-Blue/mikan-rs/README.md

 ## 🎨 Features

-- 🚀 **Blazing Fast**: Written in Rust with high parallelization; speeds are 10-200x faster than medpy (depends on the number of cores in your CPU), especially for Hausdorff distance calculations.
+- 🚀 **Blazingly Fast**: Written in Rust with high parallelization; speeds are 10-200x faster than medpy (depends on the number of cores in your CPU), especially for Hausdorff distance calculations.

 - 🎯 **Simple**: The API is so intuitive that you can start using it immediately while reading the [documentation](examples/tutorial.ipynb) in just one minute!